Erin’s Recipe Rundown

 How to Make Gluten-Free Breakfast Casserole

-After the veggies have cooked, add the spinach and let it wilt for just a few minutes.
+• Add the spinach: Let it wilt for just a few minutes.
 I also love the pretty colors in this casserole with the the red pepper and spinach!

-Many breakfast casseroles use soaked bread for texture – but I keep this breakfast casserole gluten-free by adding frozen hashbrowns.
+• In a separate bowl: Combine the remaining ingredients.
+Many breakfast casseroles use soaked bread for texture, but I keep this breakfast casserole gluten-free by adding frozen hashbrowns.
 They make it hearty and give it a great consistency.

 Make it Dairy-Free